 The type of equity compensation matters when looking at these questions.
-When you have incentive stock options, the alternative minimum tax (AMT), long-term capital gains, and a qualifying sale are all important factors to consider.
+When you have incentive stock options, the alternative minimum tax (AMT), long-term capital gains, and a qualifying disposition are all important factors to consider.

 In either case, much of the conversation around the tax implications of your equity compensation only addresses what happens when your shares vest (for RSUs) or you exercise your options.
 While these can be major taxable events, you also need to consider what the tax implications may be when shares are sold.